“It is a capital mistake to theorize before one has data.”– Arthur Conan Doyle

 **click to enlarge**

-This dashboard does a great job of keeping things focused and avoids clutter through the liberal use of white space.
+This dashboard above does a great job of keeping things focused and avoids clutter through the liberal use of white space.

 2) Sales Cycle Length Dashboard